-- (1) Special-Needs Trusts and Pooled Trusts.
+(1) Special-Needs Trusts and Pooled Trusts.
 Under federal trust exemption regulations at 42 U.S.C.
-1396(p)(d)(4) special-needs trusts and pooled trusts as defined in 130 CMR 515.001: Definition of Terms are not subject to the income and asset countability rules at 130 CMR 520.023(B) and (C). - (2) Revision of a Trust to Comply with the Criteria of a Special-Needs or Pooled Trust.
-The MassHealth agency will not deny or terminate MassHealth due to excess assets if a trust is revised to comply with the criteria of a special-needs trust or a pooled trust in accordance with the rules at 130 CMR 520.019(J). - (3) Burial Trust.
-A burial trust is a trust established to pay solely for various funeral and burial expenses of the individual or the spouse.
+1396(p)(d)(4) special-needs trusts and pooled trusts as defined in

+130 CMR 515.001: Definition of Terms are not subject to the income and asset countability rules at 130 CMR 520.023(B) and (C).

+(2) Revision of a Trust to Comply with the Criteria of a Special-Needs or Pooled Trust.
+The MassHealth agency will not deny or terminate MassHealth due to excess assets if MassHealth determines that the a trust is revised and to complycomplies with the criteria of a special-needs trust or a pooled trust in accordance with the rules at 130 CMR 520.019(JK).

+(3) Burial Trust.
+A burial trust is a trust established to pay solely for variouspermissible funeral and burial expenses of the individual or the spouse.
 An irrevocable burial trust meeting the criteria of 130 CMR 520.008(F) is not a countable asset.